hbristow/scholar/README.md

            Theory of edge detection
 ```

-From within a Python project
+From within a Python project:

 ```python
 import scholar as gs